Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Discussion and Future Work

 \subsection{Limitations and Future Work}

 \paragraphBold{Going deeper: ground in assessments and controlled experiment to study factors influencing effective LLM use}

-Our analyses suggest that students' technical expertise significantly predicts performance during LLM use (similar to prior literature \cite{Chen2024-du}), whereas LLM and communication expertise factors did not (\cref{subsec:result-lmer}).
-Other work also shows that LLMs can narrow gaps between novices and experts \cite{Pickering2025-uj}, or even impede expert performance under certain conditions \cite{Becker2025-ho}.
-This highlights that technical expertise is not the only factor shaping effective LLM use.
-Our log analyses revealed the importance of AI use strategies, which point toward the need to define and evaluate “AI use expertise” more directly, as what we have attempted in \cref{subsec:ai-lo}.
+Our analyses suggest that students' technical experience significantly predicts performance during LLM use (similar to prior literature \cite{Chen2024-du}), whereas LLM and communication experience factors did not.
+Additionally, we showed that the technical experience gap was reduced by LLM use under time pressure.
+Other prior work also shows that LLMs can narrow gaps between novices and experts \cite{Pickering2025-uj}, or even impede expert performance under certain conditions \cite{Becker2025-ho}. {While we did not experimentally isolate the effect for time-on-task, we provide preliminary evidence that time constraints may influence the effectiveness of LLM use.
+The different results of whether LLM closes the experience gap or not in bi-weekly assignments versus tasks in lecture highlight that technical experience is not the only factor shaping effective LLM use (\cref{subsec:result-lmer}).}

-To probe the interplay between technical expertise and LLM use, we compared performance between experts and novices in the timed HW0 under conditions with and without LLMs (\cref{table:hw-details}).
-A Mann–Whitney U test (as data violated normality assumptions) \cite{McKnight2010-nr} showed a significant expertise gap when students did not use LLMs ($p = 0.027 < 0.05$), but the gap disappeared when LLM was used ($p > 0.05$).
-This suggests that under time pressure, LLMs may temporarily offset expertise advantages, indicating that factors such as time constraints also influence the effectiveness of LLM use.
-We also measured affective factors (motivation, self-efficacy) in self-reported survey items (\cref{sec:appendix-surveys}), but none significantly predicted performance.